calaldees/teachingWorkshops/teacherTraining/_sessions.md

 * Introductions
 * What is Computer Science?
-    * 3 strands Computing/ICT/DigitalLiteracy
+    * 3 strands Computing, ICT, DigitalLiteracy
 * What are the expectations/misconceptions teaching Computer Science?
 * Explore the blacklash and confusion about computer science in education and wider society
     * The rise of STEM
     * Perceptions of gender and ethnicity in Computing
 * Aims and purposes of our teaching and learning
-    * Introduce concepts of Digital Literacy and Digital Citizenship
     * meta-pedagogy (not _tips for teaching_)
-* Tacit knowledge transfer - Riding Bike, Learning to read
+    * Tacit knowledge transfer - e.g Riding Bike, Learning to read
 * Preparing students for a future we are unsure of
+* The burden of learning to teach.
+Support and expectations.

 ### Ind 2 (PGCE) (Pre-Planned)

-What do we know about the process of becoming a teacher?
+* What do we know about the process of becoming a teacher?
 What is a professional?
 What if I don’t agree?
-Resilience
+* Resilience
-Reflective practice (Tripp>Kolb>Gibbs), learning from reflection Teacher Standards
+* Reflective practice (Tripp>Kolb>Gibbs), learning from reflection
+* Teacher Standards & ITT Core Framework
-Assessment and Grading points
+* Assessment and Grading points
-Where and when to access support
+* Where and when to access support
-Building relationships and collaborating with others Review Bb, terminologies, paperwork
+* Building relationships and collaborating with others
+* Review Bb, terminologies, paperwork

 What is a teacher?